AbrahamArellano/amq-ha-shared-store-demo/README.md

 - Access to the console from localhost and from a remote host
 - A configurable test suite: consumer and producer
 - Uninstaller script
+- Web Console port configuration
+- Possibility to install with few changes multiple instances in the same host

 ## What are the scripts provided?
 #### Product deployer